 Bob believes that people can resolve disputes with a mediator who understands the real world that people must deal with, hears what is not said as well as what is said, and with that knowledge help the parties develop practical solutions.
 This is what he has done for decades in his different practice experiences.

 Bob has helped stakeholders resolve their disputes for over 40 years.
-Bob’s success in mediation is built on his work as a mediator, lawyer, senior HR consultant, and Legislation Counsel for the Joint Committee on Taxation, U.S. Congress.
+Bob’s success in mediation is built on his work as a mediator, lawyer, senior HR consultant, Deputy General Counsel for a large corporation and Legislation Counsel for the Joint Committee on Taxation, U.S. Congress.

-Bob has mediated complex litigation including employment, disability, business contracts, technology, real property rights, public land use, real estate, and construction.
-He also assists the courts as a member of pro bono mediation panels for the U.S. District Court for the Northern District of California, Eastern District of California, California 6th District Court of Appeal, Marin County Superior Court and Sacramento Superior Court.
+Bob has mediated complex litigation including employment, employee benefits, disability, business contracts, technology, real property rights, public land use, real estate, and construction.
+He also assists the courts as a member of pro bono mediation panels for the U.S. District Courts for the Northern and Eastern Districts of California, the California Courts of Appeal for the Third and Sixth Districts, and the Superior Courts for Marin and Sacramento Counties.

 He was a key Congressional staffer writing ERISA and developed an employee compensation and benefits law practice.
-His practice deals with multiple complex issues involving contracts, employees, employers, unions and collective bargaining, joint labor-management boards, and the significant amounts of money that are held in trust to pay for benefits.
+His practice has dealt with multiple complex issues involving contracts, employees, employers, unions and collective bargaining, joint labor-management boards, and the significant amounts of money that are held in trust to pay for benefits.
 His clients have included publicly held and private corporations, the University of California, Stanford University, CalPERS, the Western Conference of Teamsters Pension Trust Fund (the country’s largest Taft-Hartley fund), the State of California, and many California counties and cities.
 He has co-led successful class action litigation that involved hundreds of millions of dollars.

 Beyond the law, Bob problem solved as an HR consultant and led teams that helped hospitals and physicians to negotiate revisions of their administrative and clinical procedures to achieve significantly better patient health outcomes and service at lower cost.